-As mentioned above, students are expected to be in attendance for the entirety of all lectures, studio critiques and reviews, which will be scheduled during class time.
+Students are expected to be in attendance for the entirety of all lectures, studio critiques and reviews, which will be scheduled during class time.
 Lectures, individual critiques, site visits, group discussions and reviews with the instructor will be Tuesdays and Fridays 2:00 - 6:10 pm.